Home » Other Categories » The 5 Most Dangerous Cities for Women in the US

 • Property crimes: 4,540.60 per 100,000

 Detroit, Michigan has struggled with extreme levels of poverty for decades.
-Nearly a third of all households make less $15,000 a year, putting 30.6% of its population well below the federal poverty line (which is currently defined as a family of three making less than $21,330 a year).
+Nearly a third of all households make less than $15,000 a year, putting 30.6% of its population well below the federal poverty line (currently defined as a family of three making less than $21,330 a year).

-Even more alarming is that more than half of all children in the city are in poverty.
-Though the poverty rates have improved minimally over the last ten years, the aggravated assault levels reported by the FBI for 2019 are wildly disproportionate to every other city in the country.
+Even more alarming is that more than half of all children in Detroit are in poverty.
+Though the poverty rates have improved marginally over the last ten years, aggravated assaults reported by the FBI for 2019 are wildly disproportionate to every other city in the country.

 2. Anchorage, Alaska